Skip to content

 How can I get approved for a loan?

-• Build your credit score: if you have a low credit score, you may find it difficult getting approved for a loan or the best loan rates.
-You can take steps to improve your credit score before you start applying.
+• Build your credit score: if you have a low credit score, you could find it difficult getting approved for a loan or the best loan rates.
+Check what you can do to improve your credit score before you apply for a loan.

-• Check eligibility: use our eligibility checker to see which loans you’re likely to be approved for.
+• Check your eligibility: use our eligibility checker to see which loans you’re likely to be accepted for, without impacting your credit score.
 Only apply to lenders most likely to accept you.

-• Don’t look to borrow too much: lenders will consider the affordability of your loan, taking your income and any existing debts into account.
-So if you’re looking to borrow more than you can pay back, you might be turned down.
+• Don’t apply to borrow too much: lenders will consider the affordability of your loan, taking into account your income and any existing debts.
+If you’re looking to borrow more than you can pay back, you’re likely to be turned down.

 What do I need to get a loan?

 To be eligible for a loan, you’ll need to undergo a credit check and meet the potential lender’s requirements.
-Generally you’ll need to:
+Generally, you’ll have to:

 • Be on the electoral register